-Travelled way: The portion of a street in which vehicles travel.
+Travelled way: The portion of a street between the curb lines designed for vehiclular travel.

-Urban Street: An urban street is one which is characterized as having a paved travelled way, curbs, a piped storm sewer system, sidewalk and street lights.
+Urban Street: means a public street or highway which is characterized as having a paved surface, curbs, a piped storm sewer system, sidewalk, street trees and street lights.